 Laura Nichols

-Laura Nichols was born in St. Louis, MO and is a junior in the University of Missouri School of Journalism.
+Laura Nichols was born in St. Louis, Missouri and is a junior in the University of Missouri School of Journalism.
 She is majoring in Broadcast with a minor in Business.
 She enjoys writing, dancing, and traveling.
-She also hopes to study abroad in London in the spring.
+She is going to study abroad in London in the spring.

 Stories by Laura Nichols in 2008 include: